intuition-dev/INTUITION/docs/next.md

 - MetaCake: plugin components, makes it easy for designers to write real Web Apps.
 Developed with RIOTjs, easier than Reactjs (commercial license optional)
 - AMP
 - SPA router: with page transition effects and state machine (needed for cross-platform development)
-- Cross platform development with real single code base development: single code base for Web, AMP, Electron and Cordova
+- Cross platform development with real single code base development: single code base for Web, AMP, Electron and Capacitor (by Ionic)

 - VS code from the Cloud: multiple developers using a browser against same VS Code host in the cloud

 Other examples include: